AkshyaKC/BI-Data-Analyst-Interview-Q-A/Amazon & Myntra DA/README.md

 20/ How do you ensure data quality and consistency in a large data warehouse like Redshift or BigQuery?

 These questions target advanced problem-solving and optimization skills, preparing you for challenging Data Analyst interview scenarios.

+Question:
+You're given a table containing data on Amazon customers and their spending on products in different category, write a query to identify the top two highest-grossing products within each category in the year 2022.
+The output should include the category, product, and total spend.

+📊 Table: product_spend

+✅ Columns:
+1️⃣ Category :: Varchar
+2️⃣ Product :: Varchar
+3️⃣ User_id :: Int
+4️⃣ Spend :: Int
+5️⃣ Transaction_date :: date